 Brent, the sweet loving husband that he is, told me a few minutes later that it was okay because I was just “lost in the moment enjoying myself”.
 Enjoying myself I was.
 The vast barren landscape of west Texas is almost too beautiful for me to bear.
 I could stare at the horizon for hours.
 It’s a good thing because we had hours to go.

 We pulled into Marfa, an eerily quiet town, hungry.
 It was already dark so we stopped at the first and only place we saw with a light on, Pizza Foundation.
-Unfortunately, they were out of pizza.
-They sent us down the empty street to Cochineal.
+Unfortunately, they were out of pizza which was our first indication that nothing about Marfa is normal.
+The folks at the pizza shop without pizza, sent us down the empty street to Cochineal.
 One minute it felt like we were in a nearly deserted ghost town and then next minute it felt like we were in a trendy LA restaurant.
 Chochineal was full of hip folk and couldn’t seat us for 45 minutes.
 We headed back out into the empty streets to find Jett’s Grill at the Hotel Paisano.

-To add to the already surreal evening we pulled into Tumble In campground to this.
+After finishing dinner we headed to our campground and we pulled into Tumble In campground to this…

 Love and Laughter,